Flannery O'Connor Award for Short Fiction

-The Flannery O'Connor Award for Short Fiction is an annual prize awarded by the University of Georgia Press named in honor of the American short story writer and novelist Flannery O'Connor.
+The Flannery O'Connor Award for Short Fiction is an annual prize awarded by the University of Georgia Press in to a North American writer in a blind-judging contest for a collection of English language short stories.
+The collection is subsequently published by the University of Georgia Press.
+The prize is named in honor of the American short story writer and novelist Flannery O'Connor.